galaxyproject/jxtx/content/news/2025-3-6-bg-awardees.md

 <h3>Betselot Zerihun Ayano</h3>
 <h4>Ethiopian Public Health Institute</h4>

-Betselot Zerihun Ayano is a Bioinformatician at the Ethiopian Public Health Institute (EPHI), specializing in pathogen genomics and bioinformatics.
+Betselot is a Bioinformatician at the Ethiopian Public Health Institute (EPHI), specializing in pathogen genomics and bioinformatics.
 With expertise in advanced laboratory techniques and bioinformatics, he has made significant contributions to infectious disease research, particularly in tuberculosis and emerging viral and bacterial pathogens.

-Betselot is dedicated to advancing bioinformatics in Ethiopia.
+He is dedicated to advancing bioinformatics in Ethiopia.
 His work focuses on establishing integrated bacterial genomics by linking genomic and epidemiological data to enhance antimicrobial resistance (AMR) surveillance and inform public health interventions.

 </AwardeeContent>
 </Awardee>